Amenhotep19/object-size-detector-go/README.md

 cd object-size-detector-go
 ```

 Before you can build the program you need to fetch its dependencies.
 You can do that by running the commands below.
-The first one fetches `Go` depedency manager of our choice and the latter uses it to satisfy the program's depdencies as defined in `Gopkg.lock` file:
+The first one fetches the `Go` dependency manager of our choice and the latter uses it to satisfy the program's depdencies as defined in `Gopkg.lock` file:

 ```shell